Nikinox/Nikinox/Mintbuntu/README.md

 ## How the files work
-- `install.sh` — installs the stuff
+- `install.sh` — installs the stuff and the .tar.gz
 - `xfce-config.tar.gz` — configures the stuff installed with install.sh

-## Screenshot

-to do: add the screenshots

 ## Credits

-I just wanted to speed up my Lubuntu and make it with less lag and faster.
+I just wanted to speed up my Lubuntu and make it with less lag and a little better.